Walt Thompson, Ph.D., FACSM, ACSM-CEP, RCEP, PD |

 Employers are looking for individuals specifically trained in clinical exercise physiology because patients are being released from the hospital still in what we might consider a clinical phase.
 They are still recovering from their heart attacks, from pulmonary disease and other conditions.
 They are being sent home but need to be taken care of by somebody.
 So now health clubs are one of the biggest employers of exercise physiologists and clinical exercise physiologists.
 If you’re interested in that kind of profession, you will want to pursue a certification from ACSM either as a certified exercise physiologist or a certified clinical exercise physiologist.
 You can find more information here.

-Is this the book that individuals should use if they are preparing to take the ACSM Certified Clinical Exercise Physiologist exam?
+Is this book an appropriate resource for individuals who are preparing to take the ACSM Certified Clinical Exercise Physiologist exam?

 How can a course instructor request a desk copy if they are interested in adopting ACSM’s Clinical Exercise Physiology for their classroom?